10 Foods to Try in Japan

 Okonomi meaning "what you like" and yaki meaning "grilled", this savory pancake is literally, well, "grilled how you like".
 The batter and toppings vary throughout the country, but if you want the traditional version, head to Osaka where the dish is said to have originated.

 We ordered okonomiyaki in Osaka and were rewarded with a generous portion of flower and egg batter filled with cabbage, yam, pork belly and green onions.
 No wonder this round, topping-heavy dish is often called "Japanese pizza".
-Try out these other experiences if you’re a food lover in Japan.

 3. Takoyaki (“Octopus balls”)